Sorting DynamoDB on a Changing Attribute

 Option 2: keep the mutable value off the base key (preferred)

-The cleaner design: make the base-table key something immutable (the ticket id) and put the volatile, sortable value on a GSI sort key.
+Make the base-table key something immutable (the ticket id) and put the volatile, sortable value on a GSI sort key.

 Base: PK: TICKET#8842 status: "open" teamId: TEAM#7